 Creating your robots.txt file.

 Many people don’t understand how simple it can be to create the robots.txt file.
-It can be created on WordPad, Notepad or any type of plain text editor that you have on your computer.
+It can be created on WordPad, Notepad or any plain text editor that you have on your computer.
 Start by creating an empty file and title it “robots.txt “.

 The first text that should appear on the page should read something like this:

 I hope this information has been helpful for your robots.txt file creation and optimization.
-Have fun creating your page and make sure to always check it for errors when you are done creating it or even updating it.
+Have fun creating your page, and make sure always to check it for errors when you are done creating it or even updating it.